ckan/ckanext-xloader/README.rst

     # The maximum size of files to load into DataStore.
 In bytes.
 Default is 1 GB.
     ckanext.xloader.max_content_length = 1000000000

-    # To always use the tabulator library to load data, instead of attempting a
+    # By default, xloader will first try to add tabular data to the DataStore
-    # direct PostgreSQL COPY, set this to True.
-This more closely matches the
+    # with a direct PostgreSQL COPY.
+This is relatively fast, but does not
+    # guess column types.
+If this fails, xloader falls back to a method more
-    # DataPusher's behavior.
-It has the advantage that the column types
+    # like DataPusher's behaviour.
+This has the advantage that the column types
     # are guessed.
 However it is more error prone, far slower and you can't run
     # the CPU-intensive queue on a separate machine.
+    # To always skip the direct PostgreSQL COPY and use type guessing, set
+    # this option to True.
-    ckanext.xloader.just_load_with_tabulator = False
+    ckanext.xloader.use_type_guessing = False

     # The maximum time for the loading of a resource before it is aborted.
     # Give an amount in seconds.
 Default is 60 minutes